varchanaiyer/website-akio-archana/_communityworks/2023-07-20-devsummit_talk.markdown

 ---
-title: AI in Product Innovation: Tools, Strategies and Field Lessons
+title: AI in Product Innovation- Tools, Strategies and Field Lessons
 description: Curious about the buzz around Large Language Models (LLMs) like GPT and BERT?
 date: 2023-07-27 08:01:35 +0300
 image: '/images/community/devsummit.png'